ChristianSAW/Behavioral-Cloning/Behavioral_Cloning_Writeup.md

 #### 3. Creation of the Training Set & Training Process

 I initially tried to capture my own data.
 Unfortunately, I could not gather good data as I struggled to control the simulator well.
 So, I stuck with the provided data and seeing that others have been able to sucessfully train a model using just that, I knew I could too.
+The given training data was focused on keeping the car at the center of the track.

 Before I completed any data processing, I did some analysis of my data.